2006 Season

 The NCAA did not have North Dakota State, Northern Colorado, South Dakota State, and UC Davis as fully eligible for the 2005 season.
 Northern Colorado and UC Davis would become fully eligible starting in 2007 while NDSU and SDSU were eligible in the 2008 season.
 Thus, they were not counted as official teams but we do list them since they were all in their transition to I-AA.

 Two other teams were in their first year of a transition and would be eligible starting in 2010 according to the NCAA.
-The first was Central Arkansas, moving up from Division II independent status.
-The second was Winston-Salem State who would complete three years of the D-II to FCS process but decided to return to Division II and never was fully eligible per the NCAA.
+The first was Central Arkansas, which moved up from Division II independent status and was classified as an FCS independent in 2006.
+The second case was Winston-Salem State which ultimately finished three years of the D-II to D-I process but decided to return to Division II and never was fully eligible per the NCAA.
+We count both schools as FCS teams and in the FCS versus FBS games and upsets.
+For Winston-Salem State, it is a moot point: they competed in the MEAC but never faced an FBS opponent in those four seasons.

 2005 Season ———————————————————————————————————————————————————- 2007 Season